chittiman/chittiman.github.io/_posts/2024-06-15-low-resource-nmt-maithili-konkani.md

 The solution lies in leveraging movie subtitles, which naturally contain casual, conversational language.
 We take existing Hindi subtitle data and reverse-translate it back to English using a trained Hindi-English model, creating synthetic English-Hindi pairs that preserve the casual tone.
 However, this synthetic data requires careful filtering to maintain quality.
 We apply several heuristics: removing exact duplicates, filtering out sentences that are too long, and eliminating pairs where the length ratio between source and target falls outside acceptable thresholds.
 This process yields a filtered dataset of casual-toned parallel data.

+The next challenge is teaching the model to use this synthetic data effectively.
+Without guidance, the model cannot distinguish between original formal data and synthetic casual data during training, potentially learning confused representations that blend both styles.
+Tags solve this communication problem by explicitly signaling the data's nature and intended output style.
+We add `<bt>` tokens to warn the model that the source may be noisy due to back-translation artifacts - essentially telling it to be more tolerant of potential errors on the input side.
+Meanwhile, `<cas>` tokens indicate the target should use conversational language.
+During training, the model learns these associations: `<bt>` signals "expect possible noise in source, be forgiving" while `<cas>` signals "generate in casual style."
+This aligns with our earlier insight about encoder-decoder asymmetry - we can afford to be more tolerant on the source side while maintaining precision in generation.
+This allows us to control both noise handling and output tone at inference time.

+Here's how this works in practice.
+During training, tagged data looks like this:

+Training examples:
+`<bt>` "I will reach there by 5 PM" → `<cas>` "मैं 5 बजे तक वहां पहुंच जाऊंगा" `<bt>` "Please send me the documents today" → `<cas>` "आज मुझे डॉक्यूमेंट भेज देना"

+At inference time, we control the output style by prefilling the first token:

+Inference examples:
+Input: "The train is delayed"
+Output: "रेलगाड़ी में देरी हुई है" (formal, no prefill)

+Input: "The train is delayed"
+Directed output: `<cas>` "ट्रेन लेट हो गई है" (casual, with `<cas>` prefill)

+The model learns to associate `<cas>` with natural, conversational Hindi while producing more formal translations when no style control is applied.

 ## Adapting Techniques to Extreme Low-resource Settings

 [Real-world implementation challenges and solutions: